 Tires are one of the largest expenses for fleets today, and the trend seems to be rising across the globe.
 According to Tire Business, increases in operational and supply chains, transportation, labor, and raw materials are all contributing to these market conditions.

 When you add in rising costs of ocean freight for Japanese, Chinese, and French imports, the problem is compounded.
-One thing is certain: The price of tires will not be decreasing any time soon.
+One thing is certain: The price of tires may not be decreasing any time soon.
 As a fleet owner or manager, what can you do to withstand the added expense of your fleet’s tires?

 Take control of your fleet tire stock with these six important steps